seven-lynx/HoundMind/docs/packmind_config_guide.md

 # PackMind Configuration Guide
-> Author: 7Lynx · Doc Version: 2025.10.29
+> Author: 7Lynx · Doc Version: 2025.10.30

 This is the canonical configuration guide for PackMind.
 All references should point here (`docs/packmind_config_guide.md`).

 PackMind is the standalone AI runtime in HoundMind with its own orchestrator, services, and optional mapping/navigation.
 This guide explains the options in `packmind/packmind_config.py`, how they affect behavior, and how to use presets.
+For a side-by-side comparison with CanineCore modules, see [`docs/CANINE_CORE_PACKMIND_FEATURE_MATRIX.md`](CANINE_CORE_PACKMIND_FEATURE_MATRIX.md).

 ## Presets
 PackMind ships with multiple presets declared in `packmind/packmind_config.py`.